bbauska/meta-react-basics/README.md

 mouse over.
 I save my changes and wait for the app to recompile.

 This time, when I hover over the button, the words mouse over are showing in the console.
-This section (3), you\'ve learned how to work with **event handling** JSX attributes and React.
+This section (3), you&apos;ve learned how to work with **event handling** JSX attributes and React.

 # 04. Syntax for handlers

-Every time you click or tap a button, scroll down the page or cancel a boring notification, you\'re producing events in the browser.
+Every time you click or tap a button, scroll down the page or cancel a boring notification, you&apos;re producing events in the browser.

 As you learned earlier, in order for these events that have any effect, you need to use **event handlers** that will then execute an action.